 In September 2011, the Financial Accounting Standards Board ("FASB") issued guidance related to testing goodwill for impairment.
 This accounting standard allows an entity to first assess qualitative factors to determine whether it is necessary to perform the current two-step test.
 If an entity believes, as a result of its qualitative assessment, that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no further testing is required.
 An entity can choose to perform the qualitative assessment on none, some or all of its reporting units.
 Moreover, an entity can bypass the qualitative assessment for any reporting unit in any period and proceed directly to step one of the impairment test, and then resume performing the qualitative assessment in any subsequent period.
 This standard is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-However, an entity can choose to early adopt the standard if its annual test date is before the issuance of the final standard, provided that the entity has not yet performed its 2011 annual impairment test or issued its financial statements.
-The Company chose to early adopt the provisions of this standard as it had not yet performed its annual impairment test, which the Company performs as of October 31 each year.
+However, an entity can choose to early adopt the standard if its annual test date is before the issuance of the final standard, provided that the entity has not yet performed its 2011 annual impairment test, which the Company performs as of October 31 each year.
 The adoption of this standard did not impact the Company's financial position or results of operations.
 As a result of the qualitative assessment performed as of October 31, 2011, the Company determined that it was not more-likely-than-not that the fair value of the reporting unit was less than its carrying amount, and an impairment of the Company's goodwill was not recorded.